dhpour/Persian-Text-Engineering-Hub/README.md

 Consists of 1500 words with their degrees of polarity.

 ### [DeepSentiPers](https://github.com/JoyeBright/DeepSentiPers)
-Uses [SentiPers](https://github.com/phosseini/sentipers) data which contains 7400 sentences and extends it with different embeddings for creating both LSTM and CNN models.
-All old and new transformed data and notebooks to create models are available in this repo.
+Utilizes the [SentiPers dataset](https://github.com/phosseini/sentipers), which consists of 7,400 sentences, and enhances it with various embeddings to develop both LSTM and CNN models.
+All the original and newly transformed data, along with the notebooks used to create the models, are available in this repository.

 ### [ParsBERT](https://github.com/hooshvare/parsbert)
 Fine-tuned a BERT based transofrmer on various sentiment analysis datasets like Digikala, SnappFood, SentiPers and Taaghche.